Our impact

 • supporting activities that deliver community benefit and help deliver further carbon cuts across Oxfordshire.

-total investment in Low Carbon Hub
+Current investment in Low Carbon Hub

-savings on electricity bills by hosts
+Host savings on bills

 Metric 4: perception